Merely 7.8mm thick (6.9 excluding small protrusion, and down to 4.0mm at the edge), AMOLED with AOD.

 By far the most wearable smart watch I’d ever seen!!

-UPDATE: I have revised this thread to include the various update over the year I have used it.
+UPDATE: I have revised this thread to include the various updates from the over a year I have used it.

 Currently at $25 including shipping….
 Even better stamina than expected, six weeks! (less nine hours)